uhasker/getting-things-done-in-next-js/src/chapter1/09-functional-thinking.md

 ```

 The `filter` function also works in more complicated scenarios.
-For example we might want to select all tasks from the `tasks` array which have the status `'Todo'`.
+For example, we might want to select all tasks from the `tasks` array which have the status `'Todo'`.

 Think for a moment what the appropriate predicate would be.